czukowski/grunt-init-mootools/README.md

   3. Answer some questions.

   4. Now you have your new plugin stub ready.
+These files with the placeholder code have been created:

+    * Docs
+      * ProjectName.md
+    * Source
+      * ProjectName.js
+    * Specs
+      * ProjectName.js
+      * Tests.html
+    * grunt.js
+    * README.md
+    * LICENSE.md
+    * package.yml

-Just add code, specs and API docs into the prepared template files.
+  5. Now just add code, specs and API docs into the prepared template files

 License
 -------